René and Georgette Magritte: A Love Story

-One day two young students, Gilbert Prousch and George Passmore, met at Central Saint Martins College of Art in London in 1967.
+In 1967, two young students, Gilbert Prousch and George Passmore, met at Central Saint Martins College of Art in London.
 It was love at first sight and they never separated again, whether in art or in life.
-After over 50 years they still live together, wear identical tweed suits, share the same circle of friends, and last but not least, make art together.
+After 55 years they still live together, wear identical tweed suits, share the same circle of friends, and last but not least, make art together.
 Always and only with one another because Gilbert and George are two in one and they consider themselves as one artistic identity.

 With time they moved onto video and photography, media which did not require their physical presence and could reach more people in less time.
 The leading thread of their art is provocation.
 They question social conventions and dogmas, often very aggressively using swearwords, iconoclastic images, or even bodily fluids.
 They say that they want their art to “bring out the Bigot from inside the Liberal and conversely, to bring out the Liberal from inside the Bigot” and they criticize other contemporary artists for not asking enough questions if any at all.

 We see all the other artists as somehow meaningless.